Hello, I’m Said (like sci-eed).

 She’s confronted aspects of her psyche, nervous system and physical health with such intensity that any courage I lay claim to absolutely pales by comparison.

-Her recovery has been no less than miraculous, another story for another time…
+Her recovery has been no less than miraculous.

-I’ll share the growth that happens beneath the surface, like a tiny root spreading down beneath a seed where it can’t be seen in the soil.
+Growth happens beneath the surface, like a tiny root spreading down beneath a seed where it can’t be seen in the soil.

-I love this metaphor because it fits perfectly the personal growth journey, and also because this is exactly how ideas work.
+I love this metaphor because it fits perfectly the personal growth journey, and also because this is how ideas work.

 A tiny little concept can make its way deep into the soil of someone’s heart and thereby take root… leading to futures of forests.

-I’ll write about what’s helped not just as a mental health trainer but as a lover, friend, mentor and especially as someone (still) learning to receive support.
+I’ll write about what’s helped not just as a mental health trainer but as a lover, friend, mentor and especially as someone learning to receive support.

 I’m a huge believer in the power of personal relationships, because I’ve been touched by that power countless times.

-People who don’t want me to shrink my dreams to fit the limits of reality, but rather help me grow expand my reality to fit the size of my dreams.
+People who don’t want me to shrink my dreams to fit the limits of reality, but rather help me grow, expand my reality to fit the size of my dreams.

 People who ask me directly; is that really all you’ve got?